 Prof. Mike GROCOTT

-Mike Grocott is the Professor of Anaesthesia and Critical Care Medicine at the University of Southampton, director designate of the Southampton NIHR Biomedical Research Centre (2020-2025) and an NIHR Senior Investigator.
-He is the UK NIHR Clinical Research Network national specialty lead for Anaesthesia Perioperative Medicine and Pain (2015-21) and an adjunct professor of Anesthesiology at Duke University School of Medicine in North Carolina (USA) and honorary professor at University College London.
+Mike Grocott is the Professor of Anaesthesia and Critical Care Medicine at the University of Southampton, director of the Southampton NIHR Biomedical Research Centre (2022-27), an NIHR Senior Investigator (reappointed 2022) and was NIHR CRN national specialty lead for Anaesthesia Perioperative Medicine and Pain (2015-2020

 Mike is vice-chair of the board of the UK national multidisciplinary Centre for Perioperative Care (CPOC) and was previously elected vice-president of the Royal College of Anaesthetists (2019-20).
-He chairs the board of the National Institute of Academic Anaesthesia (2018-22) and was founding director of the NIAA Health Services Research Centre (2011-2016).
-He is a director of EBPOM, joint editor-in-chief of Perioperative Medicine and has authored/co-authored >300 scientific manuscripts and been awarded >£25 million in research funding.
+Mike is joint editor-in-chief of Perioperative Medicine and chair of the UK National Institute of Academic Anaesthesia.